torvalds/linux/Documentation/arch/x86/amd-memory-encryption.rst

         0 to ((RMP_END + 1 - RMP_BASE - 16KB) / 16B) x 4KB.

-The current Linux support relies on BIOS to allocate/reserve the memory for the RMP and to set RMP_BASE and RMP_END appropriately.
-Linux uses the MSR values to locate the RMP and determine the size of the RMP.
-The RMP must cover all of system memory in order for Linux to enable SEV-SNP.
+The current GNU/Linux support relies on BIOS to allocate/reserve the memory for the RMP and to set RMP_BASE and RMP_END appropriately.
+GNU/Linux uses the MSR values to locate the RMP and determine the size of the RMP.
+The RMP must cover all of system memory in order for GNU/Linux to enable SEV-SNP.

 Segmented RMP
 -------------